earthhero2016/compuational_physics_N2014301020108/XX1/XX1.md

 #Final thesis: Phase Transitions, and the Ising model
 ##胡塾绪 2014301020108
 ##Abstract
-This article mainly discusses the phase transitions of ferromagnetism illustrated by the 2D-Ising model by using mean potential theory and Monte Carlo method.The variation of magnetization with temperature and magnetic field is demostrated dominantly.
+This article mainly discusses the phase transitions of ferromagnetism illustrated by the 2D-Ising model by using mean field theory and Monte Carlo method.The variation of magnetization with temperature and magnetic field is demostrated dominantly.
 ##Background
 ###Ferromagnetism
 Ferromagnetism discribes the spontaneous magnetization of some materials,that is, a net magnetic moment in the absence of an external magnetic field.
 As the temperature increases, thermal motion, or entropy, competes with the ferromagnetic tendency.
 When the temperature rises beyond a certain point, called the Curie temperature, there is a second-order **phase transition** and the system can no longer maintain a spontaneous magnetization.